layerml/onboarding-project/tutorial3/README.md

 2. cd onboarding-project-and-tutorials/tutorial3
 ```

-To build the featuresets, run:
+To build existing Layer entities in this tutorial for the first time, run:
 ```commandline
 layer start
 ```

 ## Step II: Create files in the project file structure

+> Create the files below one by one under the directory `tutorial3/models/churn_model/`

 **Create model source file: churn_model.py**